 Rebollo-Hernanz is a visiting scholar in the Department of Food Science and Human Nutrition at the University of Illinois.

-According to figures from the World Health Organization (WHO), there were more than 650 million people with obesity worldwide in 2016.
+According to figures from the World Health Organization (WHO), there were more than

 WHO estimates also suggest that around 2.8 million deaths occur each year because of being overweight or having obesity.
 In addition, the proportion of people with obesity has nearly tripled in the 40 years leading up to 2016.